Below are resources for Tribes on climate change.

 President Obama’s Climate Action Plan Progress Report

-One year later, the Administration has made real progress in advancing the goals in the President’s Climate Action Plan.
-Already, the Administration has announced new efficiency standards, permitted renewable energy projects on public lands, and proposed carbon pollution standards for new and existing power plants.
-Alongside our State, Tribal, local, and private sector partners, we are taking steps to make our communities more resilient to the effects of severe weather; and we are working with other countries to reduce emissions of greenhouse gases internationally.
+One year later, the Administration has made real progress in advancing the goals in the President’s Climate Action Plan and has announced new efficiency standards, permitted renewable energy projects on public lands, and proposed carbon pollution standards for new and existing power plants.
+Alongside our state, tribal, local, and private sector partners, we are taking steps to make our communities more resilient to the effects of severe weather; and we are working with other countries to reduce emissions of greenhouse gases internationally.
 Source: WhiteHouse.gov, June 2014.

 Alaska’s Climate Change Strategy: Addressing Impacts in Alaska